Top Behavior Challenges

 You know where those paws have been, and you don’t want them near your food.
 Unfortunately, cats like to explore, so if your table or counter is their only chance to get a bird’s-eye view of the room, they’ll take it.
-If possible, Winkler recommends providing a space that is counter height, near a window and has a smooth surface for rolling around in the sun—essentially, the ideal cat lookout point.
+If possible, provide a space that is counter height, near a window and has a smooth surface for rolling around in the sun—essentially, the ideal cat lookout point.
 You can also place clear vinyl carpet runners on the table when not in use—the nubby underside is not comfortable to walk, nap, or land on, so your cat will find better accommodations.

 Snacking On House Plants